acronis/go-appkit/grpcserver/interceptor/README.md

 A collection of gRPC interceptors for logging, metrics collection, panic recovery, request ID handling, rate limiting, and in-flight limiting.
 These interceptors enhance gRPC services with observability, reliability, and traffic control features.

+See complete working example of using these interceptors in the [Echo Service Example](./../examples/echo-service).

 ## Table of Contents

 - [Available Interceptors](#available-interceptors)